-I had no idea this job existed until a few months ago.
+I had no idea this job existed until earlier in 2020.
 I started dabbling with Pinterest in the beginning of January and somehow ended up getting 1 million views on my page.

 Suddenly, I started receiving messages from bloggers and business owners needing my Pinterest management services.

 Pinterest is a huge source of valuable traffic for websites, which can be converted into paying customers.
 As a rough guide, I charged US$40 per hour, which is considered mid-range.